htrajan/ht-drawsteel/Draw Steel Rules (original).md

   Your bones are visible and hardened above your skin, granting you Weapon immunity 2.

 - **GLOWING EYES (1 FIEND POINT):**
   Your eyes are a solid, vibrant color that flares to show your excitement or [[Rage|rage]].
-Whenever you take damage from a creature, you can use a triggered action to curse that creature for daring to do you harm.
+Whenever you take damage from a creature, you can use a [[Triggered Action|triggered action]] to curse that creature for daring to do you harm.
 The creature takes 1d10 psychic damage.

 - **HELLSIGHT (1 POINT):**
   Your eyes let you see through the dark, fog, and other types of concealment.
 You don’t take a bane on attacks against concealed, unhidden creatures.